fzembow/todoview/README.md

 # Todoview

-A simple viewer for all TODOs in files in a directory, or the times you don't want to use bug trackers:
+A simple viewer for all TODOs in files in a directory, for the times you don't want to use bug trackers:

 ![todoview UI](docs/todoview.png)